MBA Course Fees in India: How Much Your MBA Will Cost?

 After reviewing the fees and associated costs, students should also consider the MBA course fees in India compared by city.
 It can help make an MBA more financially accessible.

 As the capital city, Delhi has a vast selection of business schools offering MBAs at varying fees.
-The cost of an MBA in Delhi ranges from INR 6L to INR 20L, depending on the university and specialization chosen.
+An MBA Course Fees in Delhi ranges from INR 6L to INR 20L, depending on the university and specialization chosen.

 Some of the top MBA colleges in Delhi include: